 But doubt is inevitable.
 Change is scary.

 What would I write about?
 Baby To Go was a little site with posts like, Awesome Baby Gear and How to Fly with an Infant.
 My kids were no longer babies.
 My interests are so varied.
 What was my niche?
 My angle?
 Would anyone care what I had to say?
 Plus, could I really write as something more than a fun hobby?

 I still needed a push.
 And ironically, the last piece of the puzzle is ultimately the one that let me break free- but was initially the main reason I stayed at a job I hated.

 For the past year and a half, my family has been planning a three-week vacation to Hawaii.
 My husband (who works for the best company ever) recently celebrated his 10-year work-iversary, which afforded him a month long sabbatical.

-We had our flights booked – flying into Maui one night and flying home from Kona three weeks later.
+We had our flights booked – flying into Maui one night and flying home from Kona, on the Big Island, three weeks later.
 With summer coming, it was finally time for me to plan the details.
 This is the crap I love to do, choose accommodations, book rental cars, and research activities – basically travel is my love language.

 This was a big trip, with a lot of logistics.
 Just a tad overwhelming at first.
 I started my research on Pinterest by entering “Hawaii and Kids” into the search bar.